cpilon1/Cyclistic_2022_data/README.md

 <img width="400" alt="Screenshot 2023-10-03 at 6 06 26 PM" src="https://github.com/cpilon1/Cyclistic_2022_data/assets/144136275/faef4ee6-3c7e-4f0d-83a1-04f42e4248b6">

 ## Act

 The following recommendations are made to the Cyclistic marketing team:
 - Aim marketing strategies at casual users who use the stations and routes that are popular for annual members.
-- Target weekdays and times of the year that are popular for annual members to use Cyclistic bikes and recruit casual users showing similar use patterns.
+- Analyze weekdays and times of the year that are popular for annual members to use Cyclistic bikes and recruit casual users showing similar use patterns.
-- Offer marketing aimed at electric bike users to convince casual users to become annual members.
+- Offer a deal for casual users to get a membership for electric bikes to convince casual users to become annual members.

+Information that would be helpful in making further analyses:
+- Knowing the **distance traveled** during each ride would help in noticing trends in ride duration and location;
+- Associating each ride with a **customer ID** would allow us to see whether customers are making repeated trips, so that more direct marketing may be aimed at those users.

 ##### Project Reflection
 This was my first data analysis project.
 I had the opportunity to employ various data analysis tools and techniques, such as SQL, Tableau, and Google Sheets.
 Goals for the next project are to understand better how to use SQL sub-queries and how to use calculated fields in Tableau. - Crystal Pilon, October, 2023